Architecture tour in Darmstadt

 Quite different was to build in the spaciously planned Paulusviertel.
 Today, the difference is somewhat relative.
 The architects there followed the home style and were inspired by romantic farmhouse ideas or medieval castle architecture.
 This area has survived the World War largely undestroyed, in contrast to the Mathildenhöhe, where some bombs fell.

-However, those who mourn the ruined group of tenants can now console themselves with the well-rehabilitated Department of Design at Darmstadt University of Applied Sciences
+Anyone who mourns the destruction of the group of tenement houses can now console themselves with the well-renovated design department of the Darmstadt University of Applied Sciences

 Darmstadt masterpieces